 - Encryption: In the encryption algorithms, you need to look at two aspects: - Key Exchange Algorithm: In these algorithms, DH is vulnerable.
-Ensure that cipher suites containing DH are not part of your configuration.
-Recommended algorithms include RSA, DHE, or ECDHE. - Bulk Encryption Algorithm: In these algorithms, cipher suites that contain NULL, DES, 3DES, and RC4 encryptions are vulnerable.
-Ensure that these ciphers are not part of your configurations.
-Enabling cypher suites only with AES is recommended.
+By default, Access Manager 4.3 and later include only RSA, DHE, or ECDHE. - Bulk Encryption Algorithm: In these algorithms, cipher suites that contain NULL, DES, 3DES, and RC4 encryptions are vulnerable.
+By default, Access Manager 4.3 and later support cypher suites only with AES. - Message Authentication Code (MAC) Algorithm: In these algorithms, MD5 and SHA1 are vulnerable.
+By default, Access Manager 4.3 and later support cypher suites only with SHA 256 or higher.